Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/render-graph-draw-objects-in-a-pass.md

     }
     ```

 2. Create a [RendererListParams](https://docs.unity3d.com/ScriptReference/Rendering.RendererListParams.html) object that contains the objects to draw, drawing settings, and culling data.
-Refer to [Creating a simple render loop in a custom render pipeline](https://docs.unity3d.com/Manual/srp-creating-simple-render-loop.html) for more information.
+For more information about the `RenderListParams` object, refer to [Creating a simple render loop in a custom render pipeline](https://docs.unity3d.com/Manual/srp-creating-simple-render-loop.html).

-    Refer to [Example](#example) below for a detailed example.
+    For a detailed example, refer to [Example](#example).

 3. In the `RecordRenderGraph` method, use the [`CreateRendererList` API](https://docs.unity3d.com/ScriptReference/Rendering.ScriptableRenderContext.CreateRendererList.html) to convert the `RendererListParams` object to a handle that the render graph system can use.